hrolfrc/glmpynet/CONTRIBUTING.md

 manner, there may be delays.
 Starting with a discussion in an issue is the best way to ensure your efforts are not wasted.

-Thank you again for your interest in making `bib-ami` better!
+Thank you again for your interest in making `glmpynet` better!